Sue Delaney

 • improving low moods & depression

-• living with grief & accepting loss & bereavement
+• working through prolonged grief and accept loss & bereavement

-My core therapeutic approach is psychodynamic.
-This means that, as we look at your current situation, we will also begin to identify and explore how your past experience may have affected your life today in ways that may not be immediately apparent.
-At times, this may bring up painful and confusing emotions which I will support you through.
+My core approach is psychodynamic.
+This means that, as we look at your current situation, we will also begin to identify and explore how your past experiences may be affecting your life today in ways that may not be immediately apparent.
+My work may also integrate approaches grounded in the understanding that trauma often lives in the body such as emotional regulation, Compassionate Inquiry and Parts Work (drawing on Internal Family Systems and inner child work) if and when this feels right for you.
+At times, this may bring up painful, confusing emotions – I will be alongside you to support you through this process.

-It is important to me to be honest about what I do and don’t offer.
-I don’t give you specific solutions or tell you what needs to be fixed.
-Instead, we work together to help you identify your own difficulties and find your own answers.
-Focussing on what you want to get out of counselling is central to the process.
-This therapy may not be the right choice if you're unable to attend regular sessions or if you believe what is past is past and that there is no benefit in exploring the meaning of previous experiences.
+It is important to me to be honest about what I do and don't offer.
+I don't give you specific solutions or tell you what needs to be fixed.
+Instead, I will help you find a path forward that feels right for you.
+This therapy may not be the right choice if you're unable to attend regular sessions or if you feel there's no value in exploring the meaning of previous experiences.

-First meeting: I believe the quality of the relationship between counsellor and client is key for therapy to be effective.
-For this reason, I suggest an introductory meeting, which lasts between 60 and 90 minutes and costs £60.
+First meeting: I believe the quality of the therapeutic relationship between counsellor and client is key, so I suggest an introductory meeting.
+This lasts between 60 and 90 minutes and costs £60.

 Training, qualifications & experience